TrevorsDev/Tea_Cozy_HTML-CSS_Based/README.md

 I focused heavily on understanding positioning of elements, and exploring techniques of how to implement positioning correctly, professionally, and in an organized manner.

+In the future I would like to add full responsive capabilities to the website.